-I am an individual therapist licensed in Georgia with over 10 years of experience working in mental health.
-I have worked with clients with a wide range of concerns including depression, anxiety, relationship issues, parenting problems, and career challenges.
-I also helped many people who have experienced trauma.
+Thanks for stopping by!
+I am a licensed professional counselor in Georgia with over 15 years of experience working as a therapist in different settings.
+I have worked with clients with a wide range of concerns including depression, anxiety, relationship issues, teen problems, anger management and parenting problems.
+I also helped many people who have experienced trauma/abuse.
 My counseling style is warm and interactive.
 I believe in treating anyone with respect, sensitivity, and compassion, and I don't believe in stigmatizing labels.
-My approach combines cognitive-behavioral, humanistic therapy.
-I will tailor our dialog an...
+My approach combines cogn...

 Having A Hard Time Selecting A Mental Health Professional In Hampton?